ma526/video-game-market-research/README.md

 The second dataset in this lab contains data from the Popularity of Games on Steam dataset. you can find it here:-https://www.kaggle.com/datasets/michau96/popularity-of-games-on-steam?resource=download

+Fields
+Every row (observation) in the dataset represents a video game and the columns (features) are:

+● Name - The game's name
+● Platform - Platform of the game's release (i.e. PC,PS4, etc.)
+● Genre - Genre of the game
+● Publisher - Publisher of the game
+● NA_Sales - units sold in North America (in millions) ● EU_Sales - units sold in Europe (in millions)
+● JP_Sales - units sold in Japan (in millions)
+● Other_Sales - units sold in the rest of the world (in millions) ● Global_Sales - Total units sold worldwide (in millions).
+● Release_Date - The game's release date.